DummyUniversity/hashtable_non_multithreaded/README.md

-# OpenMP multithreaded separate chaining hashtable for strings
+# Separate chaining hashtable for strings

 The hashtable consists of an `std::vector` of `std::list <std::string>*`.
 The table does not allow duplicates; on each insertion, it checks if the string does not already exist and only then inserts the string.